-Meter reading: Determination of tax months for public utilities When the importation or delivery of gas services are billed based on meter readings, the following rules apply: The total amount billed as a result of a meter reading cannot be split between months, but instead the entire amount must be included in only one tax month depending upon the date of the meter reading.
+Meter reading: Determination of tax months for public utilities When the importation or delivery of gas services is billed based on meter readings, the following rules apply: The total amount billed as a result of a meter reading cannot be split between months, but instead the entire amount must be included in only one tax month depending upon the date of the meter reading.
 If more than one-half the number of days included in the period covered by the bill falls within a particular month, that month is considered the tax month and the entire bill based upon the meter reading is subject to section 189 tax for that month.
-(For example: If the meter reading occurs on January 14, then the tax month is considered to be December.)
+(For example: If the meter reading occurs on September 14, then the tax month is considered to be August.)

-Due date - Returns filed by regulated public utilities and entities with a direct payment permit are due 20 days from the end of the quarter.
-Returns of importers that do not use a regulated public utility for delivery and that do not have a direct payment permit are due by the fifteenth day following the end of the quarter.
-Tax quarters end on the last day of February, May, August, and November.
+Due date - Returns filed by regulated public utilities and entities with a direct payment permit are due on March 21, 2005.
+Returns of importers that do not use a regulated public utility for delivery and that do not have a direct payment permit are due on March 15, 2005.